What’s the average electricity bill in Australia?

 Average annual electricity costs by state and household size

-How can these prices help me compare plans?
+How can average energy prices help me compare plans?

 How do seasons impact the average electricity bill?

-If you’ve got solar panels, you might notice less of a spike in your energy use in summer.
-Since your main source of energy (the sun) is clocking in more hours, that means more power is being generated for your home, and you’re less reliant on the main grid.
+Australia has 8 different climate zones across the country, so there’s a fair bit of fluctuation to account for when it comes to your electricity consumption across the year.
+But for homes with solar panels, you might notice lower bills in summer.
+Since your main source of energy (the sun) is clocking in more hours, that means more solar power is being generated for your home, and you’re less reliant on the main grid.

 Heating and cooling

-Heating and cooling can chew through a whopping 40% of your energy usage.
-While staying comfortable at home is important, using your system wisely can have a domino effect on your bills.
-Something as simple as adjusting the temperature of your heating and cooling by one degree can see your energy usage drop by 5–10%.
-Even small adjustments like using an electric blanket or rug to keep you warm before running straight to the heater can all make a difference.
+Heating and cooling can often account for up to around 40% of your energy usage.
+While staying comfortable at home is important, using your system wisely can help reduce your energy costs.
+Something as simple as adjusting the temperature of your heating and cooling by one degree can see your electricity use drop by around 5–10%.
+Even small adjustments like using an electric blanket or rug to keep you warm before running straight to the heater can all make a difference to your monthly bill.

 Appliances

-Appliances can also continue to use power even if you’ve switched them off.
-Up to 10% of electricity usage comes from appliances, like your TV or gaming consoles, in standby mode.
+Appliances also continue to use power when turned off.
+In some homes, up to 10% of electricity usage can come from TVs or gaming consoles in standby mode.
 So, make sure to switch things off at the wall; don’t just press the off button.

 Tariffs

-Your tariff type can also factor into your usage habits and final bill.
-If you’re on a time-of-use tariff, you’ll be charged different rates at different hours of the day (peak and off-peak, etc).
-That makes it worth shifting the times you use appliances like washing machines and dishwashers, so they fall into cheaper rate periods.
-Knowing the best way to work your tariff can be a big factor.
+Your tariff type can factor into your usage habits and final bill.
+If you’re on a time-of-use tariff, you’ll be charged different rates at different hours of the day (for either peak or off-peak hours).
+That means it could be worth shifting the times you use appliances like washing machines, dryers and dishwashers, so they fall into cheaper rate periods.
+Knowing the best way to work your tariff can be a big factor in how and when you use energy in your home.

 How can I lower my household’s electricity usage costs and save more energy?